Texas consumers have a new financial backstop to avoid electricity disconnection during the COVID-19 coronavirus quarantine.

 In this article, you’ll find information on the CERP program.
 However, if you didn’t make the cutoff date to qualify for CERP, you may still need assistance.
 Here are some ideas:

 Need new electricity service and can’t afford a deposit?
-First, see if you can pass the credit check with Pulse Power or Bulb Energy.
-Both companies have a higher acceptance rate with no deposit.
-If not, sign up for a prepaid fixed rate electricity plan from Payless Power.
+First, see if you can pass the credit check with Champion Energy, Pulse Power or Bulb Energy.
+These companies have a higher acceptance rate with no deposit.
+And Champion offers a deposit alternative program.
+Or, sign up for a prepaid fixed rate electricity plan from Payless Power.
+You’ll pay just $75 to start service.

 Moving out and need to cancel your electricity plan?
 If you are moving in with someone else to save money on electricity bills, don’t worry about cancelling your electricity plan early.
 You can cancel your electricity plan without an early termination fee.
 Just schedule a move-out with your electricity provider.
 When you provide them with proof of a move-out, your ETF is waived.
 It’s the law.